Syrian opposition debates forming U.S.-backed assembly

 The SNC, founded in August last year, is seen as dominated by the Muslim Brotherhood and other Islamists.
 It is wary of seeing its influence diluted in the proposed 60-member assembly, where it might have about two-fifths of the seats.

 SNC activists suspect the United States is seeking to take control of the opposition.
-Some clerics and youth activists have signalled opposition to taking part in any new body.
+Some clerics and youth activists have signaled opposition to taking part in any new body.

 The group says it is taking measures to get its internal house in order, holding leadership elections for the first time this week after previously choosing a figure from among its executive council, and including more activists and minorities - though women failed to win seats on its general secretariat.